( of )

 Correct!

-You are looking at pallid swelling of both optic discs in a patient with a report of newly and severely reduced vision in both eyes.
 Bilateral simultaneous optic disc swelling often prompts consideration of papilledema from increased intracranial pressure, but papilledema does not usually cause such severe vision loss acutely.
 Moreover, the optic disc swelling here is pallid, therefore likely ischemic.
-Yes, she lacks systemic manifestations of giant cell arteritis (although the NSAID medication may be masking them) and does not have elevated acute phase reactants, but the fact that both optic discs are affected SIMULTANEOUSLY nearly excludes non-arteritic ischemic optic neuropathy and demands prompt exclusion of giant cell arteritis.
-(Giant cell arteritis may sometimes occur without any systemic symptoms and with normal serum acute phase reactants!)
-Therefore, she must undergo immediate corticosteroid treatment to help protect her against further vision loss, followed by temporal artery biopsy as soon as possible.
-The pathologist will be looking for thickening and inflammatory destruction of the vascular media–intima junction,
+Yes, she lacks systemic manifestations of giant cell arteritis, but the NSAID medication may be masking them!
+She does not have elevated acute phase reactants, but the fact that both optic discs are affected SIMULTANEOUSLY nearly excludes non-arteritic ischemic optic neuropathy and demands prompt exclusion of giant cell arteritis (GCA).
+Therefore, she must undergo immediate corticosteroid treatment to help protect her against further visual and nonvisual deficits, followed by temporal artery biopsy as soon as possible.

-• fragmentation of the internal elastic lamina,
+• fragmentation of the internal elastic lamina

-• and/or Langerhans giant cells.
+• and/or Langerhans giant cells